0100101101011010/food/foodventures/_posts/2019-08-24-what-i-ate-north-italy-edition-emilia-romagna.md

 On the way back from the racetrack, we spotted a gelateria on the side of the road, and I couldn't resist.
 Did you know, this is the first time we've had gelato in Italy?!
 I can't tell you how many gelato shops we passed [in Milan](/food/foodventures/what-i-ate-north-italy-edition-milan), but we never found the time to try any.
 This time, since we had loads of time to kill waiting for a train, we decided to sit down and enjoy some of Italy's most famous summer treat.

 I bought a scoop of stracciatella in a cone, which Kevin liked a lot, to my surprise.
 He's not big on chocolate, so I was really not expecting that!
 He later went up to buy another one.
-We tried the "Nord Pol" special flavour,
+For this second scoop, we tried the "Nord Pol" special flavour, and I wouldn't be able to tell you what that one tastes like—there were a lot of different flavours hitting my mouth at once, but I couldn't figure out what any of them were—kind of nutty?
+Kind of fruity?
+Not the best flavour I've had but it's not bad.

 ### Dinner at Ristorante Ca' de Ven

-Interestingly, this restaurant doesn't charge a *coperto* (cover fee).
+The interior decoration of this restaurant is the *coolest ever*.
+It is so fitting that Ravenna would have a restaurant like this: the walls are covered in Byzantine motifs, and although certain aspects felt very modern, the building had such an old-time feel to it.

+The food here was amazing, too.
+I ordered a gnocchi with shrimp and pesto.
+ASLKDKLHAFK it was so good!
+Probably the best gnocchi dish I've ever had (not saying I've tried a lot of gnocchi, but...).
+I'm not even the biggest fan of pesto, and yet it worked really well in this dish, pairing with the shrimp perfectly.

+Kevin wanted the *tagliatelle al ragu*, which was misheard by the server as *ravioli*, oops!
+It was too cheesy for him, but I liked the one that I tried.
+I actually think they went lighter than they could've on the cheese, but you know that's just me :-)

+The portions are on the large side: I was close to bursting after just a main course (on the other hand, Kevin said he wasn't too full...).
+Also, maybe an interesting perk: this restaurant doesn't charge a *coperto* (cover fee)!
+So all in all, it was a very reasonably priced meal.
+Luckily for us, we came right as they opened, because by the time we left there was a crowd at the entrance.
+If I lived in Ravenna (one can dream) I would come here regularly, I think.

 ## Friday: Bologna

 ### Dinner at Trattoria Da Me

-The entire reason we made a reservation at this restaurant was to try their *lasagna alla bolognese,* which was good enough to have won a local television award and had been recommended by our Airbnb host.
-However, there's a tradition in the region of only eating lasagna for lunch on Sundays... and apparently, that's the only time most restaurants serve it, too.
-Unfortunately we missed out this time, but despite the disappointment, this was still one of our favourite meals in Bologna.
+The entire reason we made a reservation at this restaurant was to try their *lasagna alla bolognese*, which was good enough to have won a local television award and had been recommended by our Airbnb host.
+However, it's a tradition in the region to eat lasagna for lunch on Sundays, and apparently, that's the only time most restaurants serve it, too.
+Since we had to check out of our Airbnb by Sunday morning, we missed out this time, but even without it, this was one of our favourite meals in Bologna.

+L to R: cow, goat, blue (gorgonzola) with fig jam and crackers.
+The cracker was nutty tasting.
+Not a fan.
+Fig jam was very strong and a bit bitter, similar to prune sauce or similar.
+Not a fan.
+The ice creams are best eaten on their own.
+I found the gorgonzola to be my favourite (even though I'm not usually the biggest fan of blue cheese).
+The goat cheese was also good (it was the softest and melted extremely quickly), while the cow cheese was too subtle for my taste.
+All the cold meats were delicious.
+Kevin's favourite was the mortadella, but I preferred the one to its left (no idea the name)
+Furthermore, Kevin was a huge fan of the paired sauce.
+Crescentines are soft, thin fried dough pockets

 The star of the show was definitely the appetizer of *crescentines* (a thin, fried bread local to the region) with a board of mixed cold meats.
 Besides great lasagna and tagliatelle, Bologna is also home to many delicious cured meats, most famous of which is *mortadella* (better known as baloney, after "bologna," in North America).